 Mini leagues allow you to create private leagues, entered only by those who are given access.

 Upon creating your team, you’ll be placed in several global leagues based on your selected country, supported club, and the gameweek in which you made your side.
 You’ll also be in a game-wide league, with every other player in the game.
+This is the goal for FPL, winning the lot – though due to the amount of good fortune that requires, mini leagues are generally the main focus of most players.

 This is a key reason why people play the game, entering competitive mini-leagues with friends, co-workers, and invited members, such as FPL podcasts/communities that create their own leagues.